Back to Blog

 1. ACoS (Advertising Cost of Sale)

 ACoS is ad spend divided by ad-attributed revenue, expressed as a percentage.
-If you spend $100 on ads and those ads generate $500 in sales, your ACoS is 20%.
+If you spend $100 on ads and those ads generate $500 in book sales, your ACoS is 20%.

 Your target ACoS is not 20%.
-Your target ACoS depends entirely on your margins.
+Your target ACoS depends entirely on your royalties and margins.
 The critical number is your break-even ACoS — the maximum ACoS at which you make zero profit.
 Calculate it like this:

 2. TACoS (Total Advertising Cost of Sale)